codr/fakeTwitter/README.md

-TODO:
+#### TODO
  - there seem to be a race condition on dev where the app ignore localStorage and builds new data.
 I believe this is related to `collections/tweet.js` and how it uses `vendor/backbone-dualstorage`